-Clothes-on in relaxing setting.
+Clothes-on in a relaxing setting.
 Choose a recliner, sit down, feel better.
 Wear loose comfy clothing.
 Please remove socks and shoes.
-Takes about an hour. $20-$40 Sliding Scale.
+Allow about an hour. $20-$40 Sliding Scale.
 Pay what you can.
 Cash or Check payable to the acupuncturist.

 For the 2 million Americans who are treated annually with acupuncture, recent clinical studies have shown that the practice affects the body in measurable ways — reducing blood pressure, for example, and increasing the circulation of endorphins, natural pain-relieving chemicals.